13 Rare Cat Breeds That Make Extra-Special Companions

 This rare cat breed goes way back.
 In fact, there's written history that dates the Turkish Angora back to 16th-century France.
 And their long-haired coat most likely comes from the need to adapt to cold winters in Turkish mountain ranges.
 Très intéressant!
 Today, the Turkish Angora is known for their loveable and adaptable nature, readily accepting other household pets (even dogs), though they still prefer to be large and in charge.

 The Singapura cat is a relatively new breed, which explains their scarcity in numbers.
-They were first found in Singapore, hence the name, and imported to the United States around the 1970s by ex-patriots.
+They were first found in Singapore, hence the name, and imported to the United States around the 1970s by expatriates.

 The Chartreux cat is known as the beloved blue cat of France, equipped with a blue-grey shorthaired coat to show off to spectators.
 Breeders have worked hard to keep the Chartreux around, especially in the United States.
 Because of its French origin, breeding was significantly impacted by World War II.

 One look at their endearing eyes, and how could you not work around the clock to revitalize the breed?
-The breed was brought to the United States and established in an effort largely led by Helen and John Gamon, after they visited some friends in Europe and inquired about the breed.
+The breed was brought to the United States and established in an effort largely led by Helen and John Gamon after they visited some friends in Europe and inquired about the breed.
 The North American Chartreux bloodlines can be directly traced back to their efforts!

-In 2019, the Manx breed was the 31st most popular cat breed in CFA registration numbers, two places behind the Singapura.
+In 2019, the Manx breed was the 31st most-popular cat breed in CFA registration numbers, two places behind the Singapura.
 What makes this breed so special?
-The Manx gene is tailless, even more so than our friend the American Bobtail.
+The Manx gene is tailless, even more so than our friend the American bobtail.
 In addition to commonly being found without a tail, these round kitties are playful and intelligent, almost dog-like.
 So if you're looking to make the switch from dog person to cat person, the Manx may be your very best friend.

 Burmilla cats detest the label of age, exhibiting many "kitten-like" characteristics well into adulthood.
 You can count on them to be a mischievous housemate like the Burmese and display the laid-back nature of the Chinchilla Persian.
 A perfect mix!